 Finally, roll the mixture into bites

 Use your hands to roll into balls.
-This recipe will make for 12 large bites or 24 smaller bites.
+This recipe will make about 10 large bites or 20 smaller bites.
 I love to enjoy these no bake Coconut Matcha Energy Bites alongside a matcha latte to energize my day.
+Each bite packs in 3 grams of fiber and 5 grams of protein to help you feel fuller longer throughout the day too.
+They are perfect to grab and go!

 How do you store these bites?